HOW TO CHOOSE THE BEST LEASH FOR YOUR DOG

 Cotton: Although cotton looks similar to climbing rope, its not the best performer in our eyes, as when it gets wet, it becomes a hot heavy, soggy mess!

-Climbing Rope: Strong, lightweight, weatherproof, mould and mildew resistant and water friendly.
+Nylon Rope: Strong, lightweight, weatherproof, mould and mildew resistant and water friendly.
 That's a lot of benefits!
-As this rope is made for climbing it's dynamic which means its able to stretch, and when combined with a sturdy screw gate carabiner clip – it's a safe and secure choice as well.
+This rope is made for dog leashes so when combined with a sturdy screw gate carabiner clip – it's a safe and secure choice as well.
 Owners with active dogs tend to choose this material as it's comfortable in the hand while walking.
 Rope dog leashes don't require a great deal of maintenance and are easy to wash and hang dry, making this style of leash one of our firm favourites!

-Reflective: If you're highly active and like to beat the 9am rush on the footpath, choose a dog leash with reflective weave and ensure your dog can bee seen during early morning and late evening walks and adventures.
+Reflective: If you're highly active and like to beat the 9am rush on the footpath, choose a dog leash with reflective weave and ensure your dog is visible during early morning and late evening walks and adventures.
 It can make all the difference when walking by busy roads and a bit of high vis at night looks cool too!

 View the range of reflective dog leashes for night walking.